-(iii) Our statistical study considering available detection upper limits (see Fig. \ref{fig:trdiscs}) leads us to conclude that within the cavities of the systems examined, the presence of undetected companions should be considered unlikely in 8 out of 13 systems -- $\mathcal L^\pm_{\rm bin}<30\%$, meaning that $\gtrsim 70\%$ of the companions in the stellar population sample in those 8 systems would be bright and separated enough from the central star to be observationally detected.
-These 8 systems are: IRS~48, HD~142527, SR~21, Sz~91, DoAr~44, DM~Tau, LkCa~15, J1604+2130.
+(iii) Based on our statistical study that considered available upper detection limits (see Fig. \ref{fig:trdiscs}), we conclude that within the cavities of the systems we examined, undetected cavity-carving companions should be considered unlikely in 8 out of 13 systems, with a likelihood $\mathcal L^\pm_{\rm bin}<30\%$.
+This means that $\gtrsim 70\%$ of the companions in the stellar population sample in these 8 systems would be bright and separated enough from the central star to be observationally detected.
+These 8 systems are: IRS~48 (see footnote$^{\ref{footnote:IRS48}}$ for a word of caution about this system), HD~142527, SR~21, Sz~91, DoAr~44, DM~Tau, LkCa~15, and J1604+2130.
 However, 5 notable exceptions stand out with $\mathcal L_{\rm bin}^\pm>60\%$, namely: AB~Aur, MWC~758, CQ~Tau, HD~135344B, and HD~169142.
-In these systems, only a few of the possible configurations ($\lesssim 40\%$ in the worst case) can be ruled out due to companion detection upper limits.
-In contrast, for the planetary sample, undetected planets remain potentially good candidates ($\mathcal L_{\rm pl}^\pm>80\%$) to carve the observed cavities of all transition discs but one considered in our work.
-The exception being J1604-2130 with a likelihood $28\% <\mathcal L_{\rm pl}^\pm<77\%$, which makes the likelihood that an undetected planet is responsible for carving the cavity less likely, but still far from being ultimately excluded.
-We recall that for HD~142527 the likelihood refers to the presence of a third companion in addition to the known binary, which has been shown to be too compact to be responsible for the observed cavity \citep{nowak2024}.
-As mentioned in Sec. \ref{sec:obs}, the likelihood discussed in this paper represents the likelihood that companions remain undetected within the cavity of transition discs, under the hypothesis that companions are responsible for carving it.
-We remark that this is different from the probability that a binary or a planet is present within the cavity.
+In these systems, only a few of the possible configurations ($\lesssim 40\%$ in the worst case) can be ruled out based on the upper limits of companion detection.
+In contrast, for the planetary sample, undetected planets remain potentially good candidates ($\mathcal L_{\rm pl}^\pm>80\%$) to carve the observed cavities of all transition discs except for one.
+The exception is J1604-2130, which has a likelihood of $28\% <\mathcal L_{\rm pl}^\pm<77\%$.
+However, this value of $\mathcal L_{\rm pl}^\pm$ implies a moderate likelihood that an undetected planet carved the cavity, although this possibility is far from being ultimately excluded.
+We recall that for HD~142527, the likelihood refers to the presence of a third companion in addition to the known binary, which has been shown to be too compact to have carved the observed cavity \citep{nowak2024}.
+As discussed in Sect. \ref{sec:obs}, we remark that the likelihood we refer to throughout the paper is the likelihood that companions remain undetected within the cavity of transition discs under the hypothesis that a companion carves it.
+We note that this is different from the probability that a binary or a planet is present within the cavity.